James E. Short Center

 Federal and State Work Study

 Work Study is a federal or state program that provides opportunities for employment for undergraduate students in need of such earnings to help meet the cost of their education.
-To be eligible, a student must demonstrate need, be accepted for enrollment or be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.
+To be eligible for State Work Study, a student must demonstrate need, be accepted for enrollment or be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.
+To be eligible for Federal Work Study, a student must demonstrate need, be accepted for enrollment or be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.

-Work is generally limited to ten hours per week while classes are in session.
+Work ranges from 5 to 19 hours per week while classes are in session.
 The major portion of the student’s hourly wage under the Work Study program is provided by the federal or state government, with the employer contributing the balance.
 Hourly pay rates comply with minimum wage laws and vary with the type of work and the student’s experience and capabilities.
 Employment is generally on campus.
 Work Study funds are limited and awarded on a first-come, first-served basis.

 Summer Work Study is a program designed to provide student employment during the summer months.
 It is expected that the earnings from this employment be utilized to off set the next academic year’s educational costs.
-To be eligible, a student must be accepted for admission or registered for the next academic year, have completed a summer work study application available from the Financial Aid Office, have a completed financial aid file for the next academic year, and have documented financial need for the next year.
+To be eligible, a student must be accepted for admission, be registered for the next academic year, be registered for at least 3 credit hours during the summer semester, have a completed financial aid file for the next academic year, and have documented financial need for the next year.
 Work Study funds are limited and awarded on a first-come, first-served basis.

 Additional Employment Opportunities